-- Is available for all press interviews (via phone, TV or print) that are arranged through the Marketing/Communications Dept.; apprises Marketing/Communications of all interviews in which they are invited to in order to develop talking points in advance
+- Is available for all press interviews (via phone, TV, or print) that are arranged through the Marketing/Communications Dept.; apprises Marketing/Communications of all consultations in which they are invited to develop talking points in advance

-- Produces (or works with staff to produce) a monthly president’s column for The Synergist
+- Produces (or works with staff to create) a monthly president’s column for The Synergist

-- Is available for videos that will be pre-arranged and recorded by staff and used for use on AIHA’s YouTube channel, website, social media channels, etc.
+- It is available for videos that will be pre-arranged and recorded by staff and used on AIHA’s YouTube channel, website, social media channels, etc.

-- Approves press releases generated by staff pertaining to the Board, government relations or sensitive matters on behalf of the membership
+- Approves press releases generated by staff about the Board, government relations, or sensitive matters on behalf of the membership

 - Provides quotes (or works with staff to produce) quotes for all appropriate press releases that go out

-- For press conferences, acts as representative of AIHA in appropriate capacity (i.e. moderator, emcee, giving remarks, etc.)
+- For press conferences, acts as representative of AIHA in the appropriate capacity (i.e., moderator, emcee, giving remarks, etc.)